On the Parallel Complexity of Identifying Groups and Quasigroups via Decompositions: Weisfeiler--Leman and Direct Products

 \begin{definition}[cf. {\cite[Definition~4.9]{GLDescriptiveComplexity}}] Let $H \leq G$ be a characteristic subgroup with a unique fully refined direct product decomposition $\mathcal{S} = \{ S_1, \ldots, S_k\}$.
 Let $g \in G$.
 If $g \in H$, write $g = \prod_{i=1}^{k} s_{i}$, where $s_i \in S_i$.
 In this case, define the \textit{weight} of $g$, denoted $\wt(g) := |\{ i : s_i \neq 1 \}|$.
 Otherwise, we have that $g \not \in H$, in which case we define $\wt(g) := \infty$. \end{definition}

 Note that as $\mathcal{S}$ is the unique fully refined direct product decomposition of $H$, the decomposition of $g = \prod_{i=1}^{k} s_{i}$ is unique up to the ordering of the factors.

 \begin{remark} Definition~\ref{def:weight} generalizes \cite[Definition~4.9]{GLDescriptiveComplexity}, where Grochow and Levet considered $G$ to have no Abelian normal subgroups and $H$ to be the socle of $G$, denoted $\Soc(G)$.
+(Note that $\Soc(G)$ is the direct product of the minimal normal subgroups of $G$.)
 In this setting, the $S_i$ in the unique refined direct product decomposition of $\Soc(G)$ were the non-Abelian simple direct factors of $\Soc(G)$. \end{remark}

 As in \cite{GLDescriptiveComplexity}, our notion of weight is a special case of \textit{rank}, as introduced in \cite{GrochowLevetWL}.

 \begin{definition}[{\cite[Definition~4.1]{GrochowLevetWL}}] Let $C \subseteq G$ be a subset of a group $G$ that is closed under taking inverses.
 We define the $C$-\textit{rank} of $g \in G$, denoted $\rk_{C}(g)$, as the minimum $m$ such that $g$ can be written as a word of length $m$ in the elements of $C$.
 If $g$ cannot be so written, we define $\rk_{C}(g) = \infty$. \end{definition}